perl-foundation-outreach/gsoc-2023-ideas/raku/rakumods.md

 1. Create unit tests

 ## Rating
 This is a medium hard project.
 The coding and algorithms will be simple.
-Most of the difficulty will be in assembling an undertanding of the Respository management system from existing core modules.
+Most of the difficulty will be in assembling an understanding of the Respository management system from existing core modules.

 ## Mentors
 JJ Merelo, Richard Hainsworth (rnhainsworth@gmail.com), tonyo